California's credit / debit / access card fraud laws prohibit any type of fraudulent activity that takes place involving

 - you didn't intend to commit a fraud,

 - there is insufficient evidence to convict you of the offense, and/or

 - you are the victim of mistaken identity.

 Again, the penalties for California credit card fraud vary depending on the specific circumstances of the offense.
 That said, most instances of credit/debit card fraud are punishable as

-- forgery (which, as a felony subjects you to 16 months or two or three years in the California state prison and a maximum $10,000 fine, or as a misdemeanor to up to one year in a county jail and a maximum $1,000 fine),
+- forgery (which, as a felony subjects you to 16 months or two or three years in county jail and a maximum $10,000 fine, or as a misdemeanor to up to one year in a county jail and a maximum $1,000 fine),

 - grand theft (punishable in the same manner as forgery), or